Documentation / F.A.Q. and Best Practice

 --graphite.annotationMessage "TEXT <a href='https://github.com/***' target='blank'>link-text</a>"

-If you need to debug CLI parameters the best way is to turn on verbose logging.
+If you need to debug CLI parameters, the best way is to turn on verbose logging.
 Do that by adding -vv to your run and check the log for the message that starts with Config options.
-Then you will see all parameters that gets from the CLI to sitespeed.io and that they are interpreted the right way.
+Then you will see all parameters that get passed from the CLI to sitespeed.io and how they are interpreted.

-I want a JSON from Browsertime/Coach other tools, how do I get that? #
+I want JSON from Browsertime, Coach or other tools, how do I get that?

-There’s a plugin bundled with sitespeed.io called analysisstorer plugin that isn’t enabled by default.
-It stores the original JSON data from all analyzers (from Browsertime, Coach data, WebPageTest etc) to disk.
+There's a plugin bundled with sitespeed.io called the analysisstorer plugin that isn't enabled by default.
+It stores the original JSON data from all analyzers (from Browsertime, Coach data, WebPageTest etc.) to disk.
 You can enable this plugin:

 The JSON files for the whole run (summary files) will end up in $RESULT/data/.
 JSON for each individual page is stored in $RESULT/data/pages/$PAGE/data/.